 In order to absorb the best part of something, you need to be in the heart of it right?
 Be noted that hotels located in Mt.
 Huangshan exactly give their guests the privilege of enjoying the fabulous closeness to the UNESCO World Heritage Site.
 In case you are not aware of what is the “best part” of Huangshan, I am attaching some pictures to assist my words:

 You get it.
 The best part of Mt.
 Huangshan doesn’t come “typical” at all.
-For thousands of years, it has been inspiring all who travel there, including some of the most famous Chinese poets and painter since ancient times; it is recognized amongst world’s top attractions; it is the kind of mind-blowing place, by observing where we think of great insights as well as wisdom.
-Staying in the mountain provides a chance to take in as many wonders that Mother Nature plays her magic to as you could, without worrying missing the cable car downward.
+For thousands of years, it has been inspiring all who travel there, including some of the most famous Chinese poets and painters since ancient times; it is recognized among the world’s top attractions; it is the kind of mind-blowing place, by observing where we think of great insights as well as wisdom.
+Staying in the mountain provides a chance to take in as many wonders that Mother Nature plays her magic to as you could, without worrying about missing the cable car downward.
 Yeah, the mountain is enormous, a complete tour would cost two days and more, not to mention the time needed if you choose to stay outside the mountain.

 The average room rate for a 4-star hotel in Mt.
-Huangshan usually starts from $160 and over $200 in holidays.
+Huangshan usually starts from $160 and is over $200 on holidays.
 Although seemingly expensive compared to the hotels near the mountain, the price is still a bargain.
 Reckon how much you have to pay a night in many of your country’s National Park, maybe from $220 and up?
 The scenery of Mt.
 Huangshan is no less magnificent yet the accommodation fare remains reasonable for its wonderful location, don’t you call it a bargain?

 Still, what can I expect from the hotels?